College Bound Opportunities

 How does College Bound Opportunities spend its money?

 College Bound Opportunities directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to College Bound Opportunities tax-deductible?